TEIKYO SDGs reportA New Form of Capitalism Driven by Students

 ――Possibility of a corporation that metabolizes in 2 years ――

-Kohei Mitsuru, Senior Assistant Professor Department of Business Administration Faculty of Faculty of Economics, Teikyo University
+Kohei Mikata, Senior Assistant Professor Department of Business Administration Faculty of Economics Teikyo University

 To summarize this report ...

-• Industry-Academia-Government Collaboration projects, it is essential not only to raise funds but also to maintain the motivation of the people involved.
+In Industry-Academia-Government Collaboration projects, it is essential to not only raise funds but also maintain the motivation of the people involved.

 Motivation mediated by "students"

-Every year, students from the Faculty of Faculty of Economics visit the Medical and Fungal Research Center, receive lectures from Professor Sekimizu, and continue to interact with each other (the photo shows the state of 2017 when the project started).
+Every year, students from Faculty of Economics visit the Medical Mycology Research Center to receive lectures from Professor Sekimizu and continue to interact with him (the photo shows the project in 2017, when it began).

 A corporation that metabolizes in 2 years